JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Create a separate track component that will be used in the library and bin #DONE
 - equip it with all options like delete/restore, permanent delete, show/add tabs and open the spotify link
 - Manage context menu boolean in each component separately #DONE
+- Adding and getting the tabs

+## Combining Library and Deleted into one component
+- The logic is the same, the only difference is the source being passed to the fetch location and the track component.
+Since there difference is only one variables, I can maybe pass it as a prop from the nav menu

 ## Library
 - See all tracks in the user's library #DONE
 - Flatlist to render the tracks #DONE
 - Pull to refresh to make another request #DONE
 - Delete the tracks to send them to the recycle bin #DONE
 - Infinite scroll for tracks
-- Display tabs in the context menu
+- Display tabs in the context menu #DONE
 ## Deleted
 - See all tracks added to the recycle bin #DONE
 - Restore tracks to library or delete them permanently #DONE
-- Display tabs in the context menu
+- Display tabs in the context menu #DONE

 ## Single track page